 You can also freeze these brownies if making in advance.
 Allow them to cool completely first.
 Then slice and either wrap or place in a freezer safe container.
 These will keep in the freezer for about 3 months.
 Before serving, allow to defrost overnight.

 Yes!
-While this recipe is for an Easter time bake with the classic Cadbury's mini egg candies, you can in fact use other chocolates in place of these and achieve similar results.
+There are other brands of candy coated chocolate eggs out there - you don't need to use Cadbury's specifically.
+Also, while this recipe is for an Easter-time bake with the classic mini egg candies, you can in fact use any other candy coated chocolate in place of these and achieve similar, non-season-specific results.

 If you're still seeking a colourful brownie, but it is either not Easter or you don't have any mini eggs, try using M&Ms (or a similar product in the UK, Smarties).
 These chocolates with candy shells will act similar to the mini eggs in baking.